A CSF leak is an escape of the fluid that surrounds the brain and spinal cord. This fluid is called the cerebrospinal fluid (CSF).

 Depending on the cause of the leak, many symptoms improve on their own after a few days.
 Complete bed rest for several days is usually recommended.
 Drinking more fluids, especially drinks with caffeine, can help slow or stop the leak and may help with headache pain.

-Headache may be treated with pain relievers and fluids.
-If the headache lasts longer than a week after a lumbar puncture, a procedure may be done to block the hole that may be leaking fluid.
+Your headache may be treated with pain relievers and fluids.
+If your headache lasts longer than a week after a lumbar puncture, a procedure may be done to block the hole that may be leaking fluid.
 This is called a blood patch, because a blood clot can be used to seal the leak.
 In most cases, this makes symptoms go away.
-In rare cases, surgery is needed to repair the tear in the dura and stop the headache.
+In rare cases, surgery is needed to repair the tear in the dura and stop your headache.

-If symptoms of infection (fever, chills, change in mental status) are present, they need to be treated with antibiotics.
+If symptoms of infection (fever, chills, change in mental status) are present, treatment with antibiotics will likely be needed.

-Nithin Adappa is an Otolaryngologist in Philadelphia, Pennsylvania.
-Dr. Adappa has been practicing medicine for over 17 years and is rated as an Elite doctor by MediFind in the treatment of Cerebrospinal Fluid Leak.
-He is also highly rated in 21 other conditions, according to our data.
-His top areas of expertise are Sinusitis, Chronic Rhinosinusitis with Nasal Polyps, Cerebrospinal Fluid Leak, and Nasal Polyps.
-He is licensed to treat patients in Pennsylvania.
-Dr. Adappa is currently accepting new patients.
+Joshua Smith is an Otolaryngologist in Marshfield, Wisconsin.
+Dr. Smith and is rated as an Experienced provider by MediFind in the treatment of Cerebrospinal Fluid Leak.
+His top areas of expertise are Infant Hearing Loss, Cholesteatoma, Mastoiditis, and Ruptured Eardrum.
+Dr. Smith is currently accepting new patients.

 If the CSF leak keeps coming back, high pressure of the CSF (hydrocephalus) might be the cause and should be treated.